Stop! Your Lease Extension in Copthorne Could Be FREE

 Increase your lease and increase your Copthorne property value

-It is generally accepted that a property with more than 100 years remaining is worth approximately the same as a freehold.
-Where an additional ninety years added to any lease with more than 45 years remaining, the property will be worth the same as a freehold for many years ahead.
+It is generally considered that a property with more than 100 years remaining is worth approximately the same as a freehold.
+Where an further 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement